agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ### 📄 Return

-Returns an Array of `itemKeys` and if it couldn't find any `itemKey` it returns an empty Array.
+Returns an Array of `itemKeys`, and if it couldn't find any `itemKey`, it returns an empty Array.
 ```ts
 Array<number | string>
 ```